-The Visa Information System (VIS) is an IT system for collecting collecting, processing and sharing information among the EU states pertinent to the management of the external borders.
+The Visa Information System (VIS) is an IT system for collecting, processing and sharing information among the EU states pertinent to the management of the external borders.

 The sole purpose of establishing the VIS is to make the sharing of information between the Schengen Area member states possible.
-It consists of a central IT system which is linked to the national system of each member state through a communication infrastructure and collects all of the information entered in the latter, thus permitting the Schengen countries to exchange visa data.
+It consists of a central IT system that is linked to the national system of each member state through a communication infrastructure and collects all of the information entered in the latter, thus permitting the Schengen countries to exchange visa data.

 The central system registers every information that is entered in the national systems as decisions relating to applicants for short stay visas to visit, and also performs matching, primarily of fingerprints, for identification and verification purposes.

-The VIS enables an easier way to verify the identity of the person presenting the visa at border checks in the Schengen territory thus avoiding fraudulent documents and fighting and preventing fraudulent behaviors such as “Visa shopping”.
-It also facilitates the process of visa issuance, especially for frequent travelers, and makes it easier to decide which of the European Union states is responsible for the examination of an asylum application.
+The VIS enables an easier way to verify the identity of the person presenting the visa at border checks in the Schengen territory thus avoiding fraudulent documents and fighting and preventing fraudulent behaviours such as “Visa shopping”.
+It also facilitates the process of visa issuance, especially for frequent travellers, and makes it easier to decide which of the European Union states is responsible for the examination of an asylum application.